S. H. Ervin: Philanthropy

-Due to his association with artists at Sirius Cove, Ervin purchased works by a number of artists, including Norman Lindsay, Tom Roberts and Arthur Streeton.
+Ervin purchased artworks by artists such as Norman Lindsay, Tom Roberts, and Arthur Streeton due to his connection with artists at Sirius Cove.

-In the 1960s Ervin became a substantial benefactor.
-In 1962 he gave his collection of paintings to the Australian government and encouraged the erection of a national art gallery.
-In 1971 he donated $50,000 to the New South Wales branch of the National Trust of Australia to purchase Norman Lindsay's home at Faulconbridge, New South Wales and, in 1974, donated $200,000 to restore two buildings at Observatory Hill, Sydney as an art gallery and museum.
+In the 1960s, Ervin became a significant donor.
+In 1962, he donated his collection of paintings to the Australian government and advocated for the establishment of a national art gallery.
+In 1971, he donated $50,000 to the New South Wales branch of the National Trust of Australia to acquire Norman Lindsay's home in Faulconbridge, New South Wales.
+In 1974, he donated $200,000 to renovate two buildings at Observatory Hill, Sydney, transforming them into an art gallery and museum.
 The buildings were named the S. H. Ervin Gallery.

-Ervin Place in the Canberra suburb of Conder is named in his honour.
+Ervin Place in Conder, Canberra, is named after him.

 Personal life

-On 7 April 1926 Ervin married 38-year-old Muriel Beatrice Gray, nee Appel, who had two daughters from her previous marriage.
-The Ervins lived at Glanworth, Darling Point, and later at The Astor, Macquarie Street, Sydney.
+On 7 April 1926, Ervin married Muriel Beatrice Gray, who had two daughters from a previous marriage.
+They resided at Glanworth, Darling Point, and later at The Astor on Macquarie Street in Sydney.

 Ervin outlived his wife and stepdaughters and died on 29 October 1977.